AmosNimos/CV/README.md

 ```

 You can also use your web browser and use `Ctrl + P` to save it as a PDF with the CSS.

-Replace `link_to_preview_image` with the actual link to the preview image of your CV.
-This README provides a brief description of your CV template and instructions on how to compile it using Pandoc or a web browser.